savoga/data-challenge-anomaly-detection/README.md

 #### Local Outlier Factor

-Local Outlier Factor is a quite simple detection algorithm that performed really well for this problem.
+<a href="https://en.wikipedia.org/wiki/Local_outlier_factor">Local Outlier Factor</a> is a quite simple detection algorithm that performed really well for this problem.
+The training step consists of memorizing all train observations.
+Then in the prediction step it find the smallest distances between the test observations and the training ones.
+The closer it is to training observations, the lower the probability it's an outlier.

 #### Score averaging